Skip to main content

 Specimen

-• The preferred specimen type is 3 mL urine collected in a urine collection container, minimum volume 2 mL
+• Preferred specimen type: 3 mL urine collected in a urine collection container, minimum volume 2 mL

 Stability requirements